samuelkissner/ExtendedBoolean_InvertedIndex/README.md

 # ExtendedBoolean_IntervetedIndex
-An inverted index that retrieves a list of relevant documents based on a keywords in a boolean query
+A simple search engine that utilzes the extended boolean model and an inverted index retrieve a list of relevant documents based on a keywords in a boolean query.